willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ---

->This is the original RC Step Response article.
-It combines Intuition and Derivation, which has now been separated and expanded in the articles listed above.
+>This is my original RC Step Response article combining Intuition and Derivation.
+It's now updated and expanded into separate articles listed above.
 I recommend the updated articles.

 ---